“For to this you were called, because Christ also suffered for us, leaving us an example, that you should follow His steps:”

 because Christ also suffered for us

 The preposition “for” means that Jesus suffered in our place or our stead.
 Christ, the sinless one, suffered in the place of sinful ones.
 That is unjust suffering.
-The cross of Christ at first glance seems to be a tragedy, but when we realize that he suffered in our place, the tragedy becomes a victory.
+At first glance, the cross of Christ seems to be a tragedy, but when we realize that he suffered in our place, the tragedy becomes a victory.

 The phrase “for us” indicates the substitutionary death of Christ for our sins (Rom 5:8; 8:34; Heb 9:24).
 Jesus represents us personally in his death on the cross.
 Jesus suffered vicariously; that is, he paid the penalty for our personal sins.
 That is why we love him.